Edward Garfield - Sixth Mayor of Bratenahl

 12415 Coit Road

-Edward Garfield was elected to serve on the Bratenahl Council in 1931.
-He replaced his father, Abram Garfield, who served for 28 years.
+Edward Williams Garfield was elected in November 1931 to serve on the Bratenahl Council, replacing his father, Abram Garfield, who served on the council for 28 years.
 Edward served seven years on the council from 1932 through 1938.
-In 1939, he was appointed to serve the remaining term of Mayor John Hogg who died in office.
-Garfield became the sixth mayor of Bratenahl Village and served for seventeen years through 1955.
+In 1939, he was appointed to serve the remaining term of Mayor John Hogg, who died in office.
+Garfield was elected in November 1939 to become the sixth mayor of Bratenahl.

-The first half of Garfield’s term was dominated by the events of World War II.
-A great many of Bratenahl’s young people entered the war and two did not return.
+The events of World War II dominated the first half of Garfield’s term.
+A great many of Bratenahl’s young people entered the war, and two did not return.

 The Civilian Defense was responsible for war-related emergencies.
-There were 47 male and 3 female air raid wardens in the Village who supervised the blackout drills by cruising up and down neighborhood streets to make sure no light escaped the houses.
+There were forty-seven male and three female air raid wardens in the Village who supervised the blackout drills by cruising up and down neighborhood streets to make sure no light escaped the houses.

-In response to an air-raid alarm installed at Village Hall, street lights were turned off and anyone outside was to take cover inside.
-Those in their homes were instructed to pull down the window blinds and keep the light inside to a minimum.
+In response to an air-raid alarm installed at Village Hall, street lights were extinguished, and anyone outside was to take cover inside.
+Those in homes were instructed to pull down the window blinds and keep the lighting inside to a minimum.
 People in automobiles were to pull over and find shelter in the nearest building.

 For a short period following the war, the Village prospered under his leadership.
-The greatest improvement was the building of the Lakeland Freeway.
+The most significant improvement was the building of the Lakeland Freeway.
 However, the 1950 census showed a population decline of 8.2%, the first population decline for Bratenahl Village.

-Garfield faced challenges as Bratenahl was experiencing financial declines in spite of a booming United States economy.
-Much of Bratenahl’s tax base was being lost as the rich died off and people were moving further out to the suburbs.
+Garfield faced challenges as Bratenahl was experiencing financial declines despite a booming United States economy.
+Much of Bratenahl’s tax base was being lost as the rich died off, and people were moving further out to the suburbs.
 Initially, the financial impact was softened somewhat by inheritance tax revenues.

 The market for the homes dried up.
 Some families with large properties were still willing to maintain them and even purchased neighboring properties as they became vacant.
-Other properties went on sheriff sale for back taxes; others were rented out as boarding houses, and some houses were torn down.
+Other properties went on sheriff sale for back taxes; others rented out as boarding houses, and some homes demolished.

 In 1955, Edward Garfield announced that he was retiring as mayor of Bratenahl and would not stand for reelection.

-He was a trustee of the Cleveland Orchestra, the Cleveland Institute of Music and the Music School Settlement.
-Memberships included the Alpha Delta Phi fraternity and the Cleveland Advertising Club.
+Edward was a trustee of the Cleveland Orchestra, the Cleveland Institute of Music, and the Music School Settlement.
+Associations included the Alpha Delta Phi fraternity and the Cleveland Advertising Club.
 Social memberships included the Hermit and Kirtland clubs and the Williams Club of New York City.